Westward the Women: Production

-Frank Capra, who receives story credit, originally intended to do this film himself; he had always wanted to make a western, hopefully with Gary Cooper, but Paramount was not interested.
-He mentioned the idea to Wellman, who asked if he could take a stab at it.
-Capra gave him his blessing, and Wellman pitched it to Dore Schary at MGM, who gave him the go-ahead and liked the concept so much that he produced it himself.
+Frank Capra had intended to direct the film and envisioned it as a vehicle for Gary Cooper, but Paramount declined.
+Capra mentioned the idea to William Wellman, who pitched it to Dore Schary at MGM.
+Schary approved the project and liked the concept so much that he produced the film himself.

-A documentary included in the film's DVD states that it was filmed at various locations in Kane County, Utah.
-Film locations also include Johnson Canyon, the Gap, Paria, and Surprise Valley in Utah.
-The documentary also mentions that the actresses all had to learn how to drive a four-horse team pulling a wagon.
+The film was shot at various locations in Kane County, Johnson Canyon, the Gap, Paria and Surprise Valley in Utah.
+Kane County graded and improved approximately 50 miles of roads through rough and isolated land to permit the film crew to capture places never before seen on film.

+MGM sent 175 cast and crew members to film on location, the largest contingent in the studio's history at that time.

 Reception

-According to MGM records the film earned $2,640,000 in the US and Canada and $1,356,000 elsewhere, resulting in a profit of $266,000.
+According to MGM records, the film earned $2,640,000 in the U.S. and Canada and $1,356,000 elsewhere, resulting in a profit of $266,000.

-Rotten Tomatoes gives the film a rating of 67% from 33 reviews.

-In 2025, The Hollywood Reporter listed Westward the Women as having the best stunts of 1951.

 Radio adaptation

-Westward the Women was presented on Lux Radio Theatre December 29, 1952.
-Taylor and Darcel re-created their roles from the film in the one-hour adaptation.
+Westward the Women was presented on Lux Radio Theatre on December 29, 1952.
+Taylor and Darcel recreated their roles from the film in the one-hour adaptation.

-Film inspires caravans of women in Spain
+Legacy

-In 1985, the Spanish village of Plan, Aragon, made the news in Spain when local bachelors organized a "caravan of women" following an airing on television of Westward the Women.
-At the time the plan was conceived, there were over 40 single men and just one single woman in the village, since most of the local women had emigrated.
-An advertisement in the press calling for "Women between 20 and 40 with marriage intentions for Pyrenees village" resulted in 33 marriages, revitalizing the village.

-Since then, other Spanish villages have organized similar "caravans".
+In 1985, the Spanish village of Plan, Aragon made headlines when local bachelors organized a caravan of women following a television airing of Westward the Women.
+There were more than 40 single men and just one single woman in the village, as most of the local women had emigrated.
+A newspaper advertisement seeking young women wishing to wed resulted in 33 marriages, revitalizing the village.
+Since then, other Spanish villages have organized similar caravans.

-The phenomenon inspired the 1999 Spanish film Flowers from Another World.